-In 1972 he embarked on specialized training in facial and nasal plastic surgery.
-His year-long fellowship took him to Beverly Hills, CA, Boston, MA, and New Orleans, LA, While in California, he was offered one of the country's most prestigious academic appointments.
-Director of Facial Plastic Surgery at UCLA (University California at Los Angeles).
-Rather than choosing Hollywood, Dr. McCollough returned to his native Alabama and UAB to fulfill a prior obligation: teach, and perform, advanced facial plastic surgery techniques in the southeast.
+In 1972 he embarked on specialized training in facial and nasal plastic vear-long surgery.
+His fellowship took him to Beverly Hills, CA, Boston, MA, and New Orleans, LA.
+While in California, he was offered one of the country's most prestigious academic appointments, Director of Plastic Surgery at UCLA (University of California at Los Angeles).
+Rather than choosing Hollywood.
+Dr. McCollough returned to his native Alabama and UAB to fulfill a prior obligation: teach. and perform, advanced facial plastic surgery techniques in the southeast.